Hands-on Gear Review

 Best Uses: Walking.

 This kit is our least favorite kit in this review.
-We would much rather get a Primitive Rig that costs much less, is safer to de-rig, and easier to set up.
+If you are looking for a 1" traditional style of slackline we would recommend getting a Primitive Rig or the Trango eLine that costs much less, is safer to de-rig, and easier to set up.
 We recommend the Gibbon Classic if you are just starting out or the Gibbon Surfline and Gibbon Jibline if you want a line with more movement that is ideal for tricks.

 Asana does a lot of things right, but slacklines are not one of them.
 This is a poorly built system that makes an awesome walking material unwalkable.
 With all the other options for slackline rigs on the market, we really can’t recommend this kit – even to beginners.